dino-absoluto/console-recorder/README.md

 console-recorder replay log.json
 ```

-This replay a previously recorded session.
+Replay a previously recorded session.

 No interaction is necessary, you can terminate the replay with Ctrl+C.